uvalib/dspace_util/README.md

 LibraOpen APTrust bagger.
 If that task is currently running this script should **not** be run at the same time.

+This script does not accept a deployment option since it does not directly involve any DSpace instance.

 #### Prerequisites